appirio-digital/ezbake/CONVENTIONS.md

 1. `cd` into the project and execute `git checkout -b ezbake` (or whatever branch name you wish)
 1. `ezbake plug`
 1. Develop your scaffold and recipes in the `.ezbake` folder
+1. Push the `ezbake` (or whatever branch you named it) to your origin
+1. Distribute the git URL and branch name to your developers

 ## Base Ingredients